2026 Spark Award FAQ

 No. This funding does not need to be used in support of a specific project.

-Is there a recorded info session I can watch?
+Is there an info session I can watch?

 I need help completing my application, what are my options?